 10 days after kill Tsai, he established a pattern that defined his crime scenes.
 This was evident when he killed 64-year-old Vincent Zazzara and his wife, 44-year-old Maxine.
 After shooting and killing Vincent, he killed Maxine with a knife, also gouging out her eyes.
 He would continue to stalk and murder his victims for close to 14 months and strike terror in the heart of Californians throughout the state.
 Everyone was terrified that the Night Stalker would break into their homes while they slept and perform a Satanic ritual of rape, torture, and murder.

-Richard seemingly picked his victims randomly from all over Southern California, both male and female between the ages of 22-years-old and 80-years-old.
+Richard seemingly picked his victims randomly from all over Southern California.
+Both male and female between the ages of 22-years-old and 80-years-old.
 What connected all his crime scenes was evidence of some sort of Satanic ritual that had occurred along with the assaults.
 He caused a heightened public anxiety, with gun sales, lock installations, and window bars increasing.
 Police officers increased their presence on the streets and the FBI created a special task force to hunt him down.

 Soon, a witness provided his license plate number to where police officers were able to track down the vehicle and get a partial fingerprint from it.
 The Los Angeles Police Department ran the fingerprint through their new database system that miraculously recorded the fingerprints of anyone born January 1960 and forward.
 Richard was born in February 1960.
-Another victim who had managed to escape one of Richard’s nightmares was able to provide a sketch that made Richard popular, despite him not knowing how fast he was reaching fame.
+Another victim who had managed to escape one of Richard’s nightmares was able to provide a sketch that made Richard popular.
+Despite him not knowing how fast he was reaching fame.

 The End of the Night Stalker

-In the most expensive trial in California, Richard was finally convicted of all the charges against him, which included 13 counts of murder, 5 attempted murders, 11 sexual assaults, and 14 burglaries.
+In the most expensive trial in California, Richard was finally convicted of all the charges against him.
+This included 13 counts of murder, 5 attempted murders, 11 sexual assaults, and 14 burglaries.
 He was sentenced to death by asphyxiation in a gas chamber, but that wasn’t the end of his story.
 Housed on death row in the San Quentin State Prison, his appeal would take over 20 years delaying his death sentence with over 50,000 pages of trial records to go through.

 Editor’s note: This article was originally published on August 20, 2020.